 As a classroom instructor, you are uniquely poised to set your students on new paths and to lead them to success both in and out of school.
 And as a member of the movement, you join a network of leaders and change agents both locally and internationally.
 You will leave Teach For Nepal prepared and confident to meet whatever comes next.

 “Fellow” is the term we have chosen to call the college graduates who will be trained and working as teachers.
 They are members of the “Corps”, or group of leaders working to address educational injustice.

-Teach for Nepal Fellows will be paid stipend of Rs.466,000 during the two years of Fellowship, comparative to most entry level position in Nepal.
-In some rural communities Fellows will receive additional housing support.
+Teach For Nepal Fellows will be paid a stipend of Rs.
+504,400 during the two years of Fellowship.

-The Teach for Nepal Fellowship contract is for two years of full-time work.
-The vast majority of Fellows will be living in the community where they teach.
-After the fellowship is over, we hope you will remain engaged as a part of the Teach for Nepal Alumni movement.
+Teach For Nepal Fellowship contract is for two years of full-time work.
+After the Fellowship is over, we hope you will remain engaged as a part of the Teach For Nepal Alumni movement.

-Teach for Nepal Fellows will be teaching students in community schools in grades 6 and above.
+You will be teaching students in community schools in grade 5 and above.

 We’re looking for people who may never before have considered teaching as part of their career path.
 To ensure success in the classroom, Teach for Nepal is developing an intensive six-week residential training that will cover lesson planning, classroom management, community relations, and much more.
 In addition to six weeks of pre-service training, our Fellows will receive ongoing support and regular training during the two years of Fellowship.

 We will be placing our fifth cohort of Teach for Nepal Fellows in the classroom in Baisakh 2074 BS — the beginning of the next school year.